quananhle/Python/Software Engineering Practicing/Concepts/Array and String/Introduction to 2D Array/54. Spiral Matrix/README.md

 ### Depth-First Search

-Must make sure dfs to go all the way up before checking other cells
+Must make sure dfs to go all the way up before checking other cells, or only checking right cell after being unable to move up any further

 |1|2|3|4|
 |--|--|--|--